bitcoin/bitcoin/README.md

 There are also [regression and integration tests](/test), written in Python.
-These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`
+These tests can be run (if the [test dependencies](/test) are installed) with `test/functional/test_runner.py`

 The CI (Continuous Integration) systems make sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
+Changes should be tested by someone other than the developer who wrote the code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.